 Overall, the transition from FedEx SmartPost to Ground Economy was driven by the need to adapt to the changing landscape of e-commerce, optimize operational efficiency, reduce costs, and provide an improved shipping experience for customers.
 By streamlining operations and focusing on ground transportation, FedEx aimed to meet the evolving demands of the market while ensuring efficient and reliable package delivery.

 While FedEx SmartPost relied on FedEx’s express network and USPS for last-mile delivery, FedEx Ground Economy operates solely within FedEx’s own network, providing more control over the entire delivery process.
+As a shipping option, FedEx Ground Economy is ideal for businesses seeking affordable, low-weight, and non-urgent deliveries.
 FedEx Ground drivers, or sometimes contracted third-party drivers, complete the last-mile delivery, bringing packages directly to recipients’ addresses.
+However, FedEx Ground Economy offers full U.S. residential shipping, including to PO Boxes and locations that FedEx normally does not ship to.

 These changes are an effort by FedEx to ensure greater reliability and faster transit times compared to SmartPost.
 One major change from SmartPost to Ground Economy is the addition of Sunday deliveries.
-Ground Economy is a strong contender for businesses looking for outbound deliveries that are low-weight and non-urgent.
-Still, the following options are not available for Ground Economy:
+Packages are typically delivered within 2 to 7 business days, highlighting the reliability and broad service scope of Ground Economy.
+Still, the following options are not available for Ground Economy: FedEx Ground Economy does not guarantee delivery times, and there is no money-back guarantee for late delivery.

 The shift from FedEx SmartPost to FedEx Ground Economy began in 2019 as the company began delivering most SmartPost packages through their networks.
 The official rebrand happened in 2021 when they publicly introduced FedEx Ground Economy.
 The slow transition and similar product offerings meant that the two programs have many similarities; however, there are some key differences as well.